Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ### PKSim.Presentation

-It is the Presentation Layer specific for the PK-SIm application.
-Just like its equivalent in OSPSuite.Core, contains presenters, but also View Interfaces, DTOS and DTO mappers, UICommands and more.
+It is the Presentation Layer specific for the PK-Sim application.
+Just like its equivalent in OSPSuite.Core, contains presenters, but also View Interfaces, DTOs and DTO mappers, UICommands and more.
 It has to be stressed that here should only be present the aforementioned elements that are unique to PK-Sim - elements of that type that are also common for MoBi should be added in OSPSuite.Core.Presentation.

 ### PKSim.UI

-Contains all Views and Controls specific only to the PK-SIm application.
+Contains all Views and Controls specific only to the PK-Sim application.
 UI elements shared with MoBi exist in OSPSuite.Core.UI.

 ### PKSim.Tests

-This projects contains unit tests for various aspects of the PKSim sourcecode, such as Infrastructure, Presentation, PKSim.Core etc. The tests in this project implement the `OSPSuite.BDDHelper.ContextSpecification<T>`, except for the Integration Tests that implement `PKSim.IntegrationTests.ContextForIntegration<T>` which is written specifically for setting up an envirnoment and registering all the dependencies necessary to run integration tests in PK-Sim.
+This projects contains unit tests for various aspects of the PKSim sourcecode, such as Infrastructure, Presentation, PKSim.Core etc. The tests in this project implement the `OSPSuite.BDDHelper.ContextSpecification<T>`, except for the Integration Tests that implement `PKSim.IntegrationTests.ContextForIntegration<T>` which is written specifically for setting up an environment and registering all the dependencies necessary to run integration tests in PK-Sim.

 ### PKSim.UI.Tests